Steve Connolly: Biography

 Later groups Connolly joined were Love and Squalor (1991) with John Edwards on drums, Archie Larizza on bass guitar, Steve Lucas and Xanthe (both on vocals).
 Steve also formed The Troubles, a folk/rock band which included Deirdre (Dee), Mairead and Shelagh Hannan, Nick Rischbieth and Tom McEwan.
 Their mix of Celtic voices and instruments combined with rock guitars produced one self titled album on Larrikin records.
 Steve's guitar work on this album as well as his production was as consistent as his earlier work.
 Steve was also seen gigging around Melbourne with Mark Wallace's band Squeezebox Wally (1992) with Arch Cuthbertson on drums and Peter Lawler on bass guitar.
 In early 1994 Connolly brought his guitar to Sherry Rich's (a.k.a.
 Sherry Valier, ex-Girl Monstar) backing group the Grievous Angels, a "feisty country-rock" band, with Matt Heydon on keyboards (ex-Nick Barker and the Reptiles), Steve Morrison on drums and Doug Lee Robertson on bass guitar (ex-Icecream Hands).
 They issued an extended play, Sherry Rich and the Grievous Angels in January 1995.

 Steve Connolly finally formed his own band, the Usual Suspects with Tim Millikan on bass guitar and backing vocals (ex-Divinyls), Stephan Fidock on drums and percussion, Dee Hannan on Hammond organ, and Graeme Lewis on piano and Hammond organ.
 This new band was envisaged as a way to kick start his career.
 Connolly had laid down guide vocals and all instrument tracks at Atlantis Studios in late 1994.
 Sadly he became seriously ill in mid 1995 and died on 16 May 1995 in Melbourne of a bacterial infection of the heart.
 Former bandmate Kelly provided a eulogy at Connolly's family's request, and wrote the song "I Wasted Time" after attending the funeral.
 It appears on Kelly's album ...Nothing but a Dream (August 2001).
-Final production on Steve's debut album, Steve Connnolly and the Usual Suspects, was posthumously picked up by his friends and primarily Tim Millikan. and was finally released in 1998.
+Final production on Steve's debut album, Steve Connolly and the Usual Suspects, was posthumously picked up by his friends and primarily Tim Millikan. and was finally released in 1998.
 Kelly listed Connolly's influences as, Hubert Sumlin, Brian Wilson, George Jones, the Ramones, Neil Young and Marvin Gaye, he was "soaking up all these opposites to form his own direct, melodic style."
 Kelly praised the album, "You'll hear a guitar player who didn't like solos, a songwriter who paid attention to details and a singer both innocent and cynical.
 Oh yeah, the band's pretty good too", when he attended its launch.